adap/flower/examples/flower-via-docker-compose /README.md

      - Press `Ctrl+C` once in the terminal where `docker-compose up` is running.
 This will stop the containers but won't remove them or the networks and volumes they use.

 2. **Services Startup**:
-   - Several services will launch as defined in your `docker-compose.yml` file:
+   - Several services will automatically launch as defined in your `docker-compose.yml` file:
      - **Monitoring Services**: Prometheus for metrics collection, Cadvisor for container monitoring, and Grafana for data visualization.
      - **Flower Federated Learning Environment**: The Flower server and client containers are initialized and start running.
    - After launching the services, verify that all Docker containers are running correctly by executing the `docker ps` command.
 Here's an example output: